devacuk/devacuk.github.io/index.md

 __Are you... ?__
  * A Moodle hacking Learning Technologist?
- * An HPC thrashing Research Software Engineer?
+ * A Research Software Engineer, writing the code that powers modern science?
  * An Oracle guru building mission critical systems for your institution?
  * A scripting sysadmin, orchestrating on-premise and cloud services?
  * Running, or in the throes of setting up, a DevOps capability at your institution?